Support our work by becoming our Patron! Learn More

 5. Tie Backs:

-A pair of curtain looped back makes a window seem much narrow than a single curtain tied back.
+A pair of curtains looped back makes a window seem much narrower than a single curtain tied back.

 The higher the tie back the taller the window appears.